Supporterino/wizard_backend/README.md

-# TypeScript_Boilerplate
+# Wizard cardgame

-This is a basic node.js setup with TypeScript as the language.
-The boilerplate also includes eslint and a setup for nodemon to watch changes.
+This repo will be a WIP implementation of the card game [Wizard](https://en.wikipedia.org/wiki/Wizard_(card_game)).
+The plan is to write the game as a server client structure with a NodeJS backend server.

 ## Usage